department-of-veterans-affairs/va.gov-team/products/va-mobile-app/Teams/QA and Release/Policies/Incident Response - Availability Framwork.md

 ### Open Questions

-Does the AF message stay up until they update the app Can we do different AF messages depending on the app version What in the past would we have used Availability Framework for and what wouldn’t we have used it on Do we need an AF ticket template or label?
+- Does the AF message stay up until they update the app
+- Can we do different AF messages depending on the app version
+- What in the past would we have used Availability Framework for and what wouldn’t we have used it on
+- Do we need an AF ticket template or label?
 Is there one for Incidence Response process
+- Can e2e be applied here